 Tours will run June 20 to June 27 and July 5 to July 14.
 (Note there will only be an afternoon shift on July 5 and only a morning shift on July 14.)
 We encourage you to sign up for as many shifts as you are available.

-Applications will be notified if they are accepted to the project May 7.
+Applications for tour guides will close May 21.
 Please keep in mind that completing the online Magic Mountain application does not guarantee your participation on the project.
 We will reach out to you directly if you are accepted.

 Minimum Age Requirements